 The first women officers to join Kenya Navy comprised of two officers and 38 service women.
 In the officers category was General Service Officer Major Betty Kenga (Now Colonel) and Specialist Officer Captain Nderitu.
 Currently the highest-ranking Woman Officer in the service is Colonel Betty Kenga, presently posted at Defence Headquarters.
 This is an expression that Navy Women have equal opportunities as their male counterparts.

-Colonel Kenga joined the Kenya Army as an Officer Cadet, trained as intake 17 at the KMA (then Armed Forces Training College (AFTC)) for one year earning her commission as Second Lieutenant on 24 January 1985.
+Colonel Kenga joined the Kenya Army as an Officer Cadet, trained as intake 17 at the KMA (then Defence Forces Training College (AFTC)) for one year earning her commission as Second Lieutenant on 24 January 1985.
 Prior to it being disbanded, all service women and officers recruited were on completion of training based at Moi Air Base Eastleigh, the Women Service Corps.
 Their terms and conditions of service were restrictive and members were deployed only on administrative/subordinate duties, leaving their male counterparts to undertake combat duties.

 At the Women Service Corps , Colonel Betty Kenga held several appointment including Sports Officer, Welfare Officer, Adjutant, Paymaster, Officer in- charge of Discipline , to mention but a few.
-She had the opportunity to work in other Kenya Military establishments such as Armed Forces Training College (AFTC) Moi Air Base , and Department of Defence (DOD) Headquarters, discharging duties such as Administration, and Finance.
+She had the opportunity to work in other Kenya Military establishments such as Defence Forces Training College (AFTC) Moi Air Base , and Department of Defence (DOD) Headquarters, discharging duties such as Administration, and Finance.

 The first female officer to be recruited directly into Kenya Navy is Captain Regina Musau who is an Education Officer (Specialist Officer) presently posted at Kenya Naval Training School (NTS), Mtongwe Base.